j-briant/j-briant.github.io/_posts/2024-08-16-stop-using-fme.md

 * Data Transformation &rarr; Ok noted
 * Entreprise Automation &rarr; Ok noted

 So we get data transformation and automation.
 Good.
-Now let's add data reading and writing capabilities because otherwise we don't have much to work with, and it's part of the ETL definition (2/3 of it actually).

-### Data transformation
+### Read, Write and Data transformation

 Let's start with the main reason for all of this.
-We do data transformation to answer needs and questions.
-Data need to be shaped into different models, linked with other data, to bring additional knowledge.
+We read, transform and write data to solve problems and answer questions.
+Data need to be shaped into different models and linked with other data to bring additional knowledge.
 But how do we do that?

-#### SQL
+#### Transform with SQL

 If you're working with databases (PostgreSQL, MariaDB or even Oracle), you're probably aware of their spatial capabilities.
 To me, SQL is a major skill, you can do **a lot** with a single SQL query.
 There is even a chance that your FME workspace can be entirely replaced by a single SQL query.

-Who said you can't "transform" your data before even reading it?
-Write your query, save it as a *view*, and you have your result ready to be read, in sync with your tables.
+Now we want to Extract, Transform and Load data.
+Hum but wait, who said you can't "transform" your data before even reading it?
+SQL allows you to do that; write your query, save it as a *view* if you wish, and you have your result ready to be read, in sync with your tables.

 Let's say you have *regions* (polygons), *roads* (lines) and *bus stops* (points), and you want:
 * *road* cut into portions by *region*